 This hook helps to solve a number of existing problems caused by the fact that "different kinds of types" are not supported by the language itself.
 For example, today we rely on coding patterns such as abstract base classes ("ABCs") and "regular types" instead of giving names to language-supported features like "interface" or "value" that would let users easily name their design intent and get the right defaults, constraints, and generated functions for that kind of type.
 And the fact that there is only one kind of "class" means that the language's defaults (e.g., all members private by default for classes and public for structs, functions that are virtual in a base class are virtual by default in the derived class) and generated special member functions (SMFs) (e.g., generate move assignment under these conditions) must be specified using a single heuristic for all conceivable types, which guarantees that they will be wrong for many types, and so when the heuristic fails we need tools like =delete to suppress an incorrectly generated SMF and =default to opt back in to a desired incorrectly suppressed SMF.

 A metaclass allows programmers to write compile-time code that executes while processing the definition of class.
-This lets the programmer distinguish a subset or "category" of the set of all ordinary classes, identified by the metaclass name.
-It also elevates idiomatic conventions into the type system as compilable and testable code.
+In a nutshell, the goal is to: